Diamond Jenness: Canadian First Nations

-A year and a half after his return from the war, the Canadian Government made his employment at the Victoria Memorial Museum permanent, and he was assigned to study many of the Indian tribes of Canada.
+A year and a half after his return from the war, the Government of Canada made his employment at the Victoria Memorial Museum permanent, and he was assigned to study many of the First Nations tribes of Canada.
 (Jenness's employment had previously been on a yearly contract basis.)

-The Sarcee, on a reserve in Calgary, Alberta, were the first of many First Nation tribes in Jenness's fieldwork.
-That experience also provided his first encounter with the deplorable conditions Canada's indigenous peoples experienced on reserves.
-After the Sarcee, Jenness undertook fieldwork study of the Sekani.
-Beothuk (extinct), Ojibwa, and Salish.
+The Tsuutʼina Nation (then known as Sarcee), on the Tsuu T'ina 145 reserve in Calgary, Alberta, were the first of many First Nations in Jenness's fieldwork.
+That experience also provided his first encounter with the deplorable conditions Canada's Indigenous peoples experienced on Indian reserves.
+After the Tsuutʼina, Jenness undertook fieldwork study of the Sekani, Beothuk (extinct), Ojibwe, and Coast Salish.
 Collins and Taylor refer to Jenness's Indians of Canada (1931c) as "the definitive work on the Canadian aborigines, dealing comprehensively with the ethnology and history of the Canadian Indians and Eskimos".

 Archaeological discoveries

-Although most of Jenness's time was devoted to Indian studies and administrative duties, he also identified two very important prehistoric Eskimo cultures: the Dorset culture in Canada (in 1925) and the Old Bering Sea culture in Alaska (in 1926), for which he later was named "Father of Eskimo Archaeology."
+Although most of Jenness's time was devoted to Indian studies and administrative duties, he also identified two very important prehistoric Inuit cultures: the Dorset culture in Canada (in 1925) and the Old Bering Sea culture in Alaska (in 1926), for which he later was named "Father of Eskimo Archaeology."
 These archaeological findings were fundamental in explaining migration patterns, and Jenness's views were thought to be "radical" at that time.
-Helmer states: “These theories are now widely accepted, having been vindicated by carbon-14 dating and subsequent field research.”
+Helmer states: "These theories are now widely accepted, having been vindicated by carbon-14 dating and subsequent field research."

 Administrative duties

 In 1926, Jenness succeeded Canada's first Chief Anthropologist, Dr. Edward Sapir, as Chief of Anthropology at the National Museum of Canada, a position he retained until his retirement in 1948.
-During the intervening years, although hampered by the Great Depression and World War II, he “strove passionately, but with mixed success, to improve the knowledge and welfare of Canada's aboriginal peoples and to enhance the international reputation of the National Museum.”
+During the intervening years, although hampered by the Great Depression and the Second World War, he "strove passionately, but with mixed success, to improve the knowledge and welfare of Canada's aboriginal peoples and to enhance the international reputation of the National Museum."

-Other administrative duties during this time include representing Canada at the Fourth Pacific Science Congress in 1929, and chairing the Anthropological Section of the First Pacific Science Congress in 1933.
+Other administrative duties during this time include representing Canada at the Fourth Pacific Science Congress in 1929, and chairing the Anthropological Section of the First Pacific Science Congress in 1933, held by the Pacific Science Association.
 Jenness also served as Canada's official delegate to the International Congress of Anthropological and Ethnological Sciences in Copenhagen, 1938.

 Second World War and its aftermath

 In 1941, eager to contribute to the war effort, he was seconded to the Royal Canadian Air Force, where he served until 1944 as civilian deputy director of Special Intelligence.
-In 1944, he was made chief of the newly established Inter-Services Topographic Section (ISTS), the non-military section of the Canadian Department of National Defence (patterned after a similar Great Britain military intelligence organization, Inter-Services Topographic Department.)
-Jenness retained this position when, in 1947, the Canadian ISTS unit changed name (became the Geographic Bureau) and was placed under the Department of Mines and Resources.
+In 1944, he was made chief of the newly established Inter-Services Topographic Section (ISTS), the non-military section of the Canadian Department of National Defence (patterned after a similar British military intelligence organization, the Inter-Service Topographical Department.)
+Jenness retained this position when, in 1947, the Canadian ISTS unit changed its name, becoming the Geographic Bureau, and was placed under the Department of Mines and Resources.